 This condition is also known as: branched-chain alpha-keto acid dehydrogenase deficiency, branched-chain ketoaciduria, ketoacidemia, BCKD deficiency.

 For more information about Maple Syrup Urine Disease, visit Screening, Technology, and Research in Genetics (STAR-G): Maple Syrup Urine Disease and Baby's First Test: Maple Syrup Urine Disease.
 Please see Medically Prescribed Formula for information about medically prescribed formula and pharmacologic interventions for inborn errors of metabolism.
-Visit Pediatric Metabolic Providers for a listing of medical specialists and clinic contact information.
+Visit Board Certified Metabolic Providers for a listing of medical specialists and clinic contact information.